 20CY \$000 20PY \$000

-Amount receivable for creation of units 8 49
+Amount receivable for creation of units/subscription of shares 8 49

 Dividends receivable 38 4

 Accrued interest receivable - 1

 Other receivables 5 1

 51 55

 6. CASH AND BANK BALANCES

 The cash and bank balances are placed with a financial institution related to the trustee.